Eleanor Roosevelt: Marriage and family life

 In 1924, Eleanor campaigned for Democrat Alfred E. Smith in his successful re-election bid as governor of New York State against the Republican nominee, her first cousin Theodore Roosevelt Jr. Theodore Jr. never forgave her.
 Eleanor's aunt, Anna "Bamie" Roosevelt Cowles, publicly broke with her after the election.
 She wrote to her niece, "I just hate to have Eleanor let herself look as she does.
 Though never handsome, she always had to me a charming effect, but alas and lackaday!
 Since politics have become her choicest interest all her charm has disappeared...."
 Roosevelt dismissed Bamie's criticisms by referring to her as an "aged woman."
 However, Bamie and Roosevelt eventually reconciled.

 Theodore's elder daughter Alice also broke with Roosevelt over her campaign.
 Alice and her cousin reconciled after the latter wrote Alice a comforting letter upon the death of Alice's daughter, Paulina Longworth.

 Roosevelt and her daughter Anna became estranged after she took over some of her mother's social duties at the White House.
-The relationship was further strained because Roosevelt desperately wanted to go with her husband to Yalta in February 1945 (two months before FDR's death), but he took Anna instead.
+The relationship was further strained because Roosevelt desperately wanted to go with her husband to Yalta in February 1945 (two months before Franklin's death), but he took Anna instead.
 A few years later, the two were able to reconcile and cooperate on numerous projects.
 Anna took care of her mother when she was terminally ill in 1962.

 Roosevelt's son Elliott authored numerous books, including a mystery series in which his mother was the detective.
 However, these murder mysteries were researched and written by William Harrington.
 They continued until Harrington's death in 2000, ten years after Elliott's death.
 With James Brough, Elliott also wrote a highly personal book about his parents called The Roosevelts of Hyde Park: An Untold Story, in which he revealed details about the sexual lives of his parents, including his father's relationships with mistress Lucy Mercer and secretary Marguerite ("Missy") LeHand, as well as graphic details surrounding the illness that crippled his father.
-Published in 1973, the biography also contains valuable insights into FDR's run for vice president, his rise to the governorship of New York, and his capture of the presidency in 1932, particularly with the help of Louis Howe.
-When Elliott published this book in 1973, Franklin Delano Roosevelt Jr. led the family's denunciation of him; the book was fiercely repudiated by all Elliott's siblings.
-Another of the siblings, James, published My Parents, a Differing View (with Bill Libby, 1976), which was written in part as a response to Elliott's book.
-A sequel to An Untold Story with James Brough, published in 1975 and titled A Rendezvous With Destiny, carried the Roosevelt saga to the end of World War II.
-Mother R.: Eleanor Roosevelt's Untold Story, also with Brough, was published in 1977.
+Published in 1973, the biography also contains valuable insights into Franklin's run for vice president, his rise to the governorship of New York, and his capture of the presidency in 1932, particularly with the help of Louis Howe.
+When Elliott published this book in 1973, his brother Franklin Jr. led the family's denunciation of him; the book was fiercely repudiated by all Elliott's siblings.
+His brother James published My Parents, a Differing View (with Bill Libby, 1976), which was written in part as a response to Elliott's book.
+Elliott published a sequel to An Untold Story in 1975.
+Written with James Brough and titled A Rendezvous With Destiny, the book carried the Roosevelt saga to the end of World War II.
+Mother R.: Eleanor Roosevelt's Untold Story, also written with Brough, was published in 1977.
 Eleanor Roosevelt, with Love: A Centenary Remembrance, came out in 1984.